-Upon the closing of our initial public offering, we were required to complete our initial business combination by March 16, 2022, 12 months from the closing of our initial public offering.
-On March 8, 2022, at a special meeting of our stockholders, our stockholders approved the Extension.
-If our initial business combination is not consummated by September 30, 2022, then we will proceed to liquidate, and we will distribute all amounts in the trust account.
+We must complete our initial business combination by September 16, 2023 (or an earlier time if the board determines not to continue to extend the term pursuant to the Third Extension).
+If our initial business combination is not consummated by such date, unless we extend such time with the consent of our stockholders, then we will proceed to liquidate, and we will distribute all amounts in the trust account.